a-mircoli/big-gui/README.md

 Docker is an open platform for developing, shipping, and running applications that provides the ability to package and run an application in a loosely isolated environment called a container.
 Docker is used to encapsulate Hadoop, Spark and all other dependencies required to run the application.

 You can download and install Docker on multiple platforms.
 Refer to the [link](https://docs.docker.com/get-docker/) and choose the best installation path for you.
+Then start Docker.

 ## X Window System
 The X Window System of the host is used for displaying all GUI elements.
 Docker containers are isolated from the host operating system in which they run.
 This means that they cannot access the graphical resources of the host system directly.
 Using X11, a connection can be created between the container and the X11 server on the host system, allowing the container to display the GUI on the host system's screen.
 Basically, the X11 server runs on the host system and the X11 client runs inside the docker container, allowing the GUI to be displayed.